 Gilead Sciences, Inc (GILD) is a leading drug manufacturers—general business based in the US.
 It opened the day at $60.6 after a previous close of $60.57.
 During the day the price has varied from a low of $59.86 to a high of $60.9.
 The latest price was $60.55 (25 minute delay).
 Gilead Sciences is listed on the NASDAQ and employs 11,800 staff.
 All prices are listed in US Dollars.

-Since the stock market crash in March caused by coronavirus, Gilead Sciences's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Gilead Sciences's share price has had significant negative movement.

 |Earnings per share (TTM)||$3.896|

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 |1 week (2020-10-15)||-3.83%|